cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

 - **Advanced**

-  In the advanced section, you can change public access, disabled `enable blob public access` for denied anonymous access to the container.
+  In the advanced section, you can change public access by disabling `enable blob public access` to deny anonymous access to the container.
   If you want to change public access you can find this switch in the `configuration` section of your storage account.

   After that, go to the review section, check the entered data and click `create`.